-Dallas — With the wind at its back from a strong fourth quarter, the Nationwide Marketing Group is moving quickly to drive critical new initiatives through its dealer ranks.
+DALLAS — With the wind at its back from a strong fourth quarter, the Nationwide Marketing Group is moving quickly to drive critical new initiatives through its dealer ranks.

-The programs, which include member-specific strategies to grow local market share, and a centralized web portal for placing orders with multiple distributors, were introduced here this week at the group’s biannual PrimeTime meeting and buying show.
+The programs, which include member-specific strategies to grow local market share, and a centralized web portal for placing orders with multiple distributors, were introduced here last week at the group’s biannual PrimeTime meeting and buying show.

-Chief among Nationwide’s new initiatives is the member market-share program.
+Chief among the new initiatives is the member market-share program.
 Dubbed Prepare For Share, it blends proprietary sales data with information from The NPD Group, AHAM and other sources to pinpoint growth opportunities for individual dealers within their local markets.

 Dealers are then presented with a detailed strategic blueprint that directs them to specific sales, training, merchandising or marketing assets within the Nationwide arsenal.

 Executive VP Jeff Knock said current disruptions in the retail marketplace, including RadioShack’s bankruptcy and store closings and sales declines at Sears, are creating “a perfect storm of opportunity” for independent dealers to take share.
 Graphically showing members the market share that’s in play within their own trading areas will hopefully serve as a wake-up call, as the window of opportunity is finite, he said.

 Meanwhile, one of the newest assets in Nationwide’s toolchest is eXchange, a distributor buying portal located on the group’s dealer intranet site.
 A year in the making, the platform provides easy access to best-selling SKUs from nearly 100 top CE brands, as offered through seven distributor partners including AVAD, CED, Capitol, D&H, DSI Systems and Petra.